 Continuous Hot Water

 The most compelling feature of a tankless hot water heater is that when you use one, you will actually never run out of hot water!
-Needless to say, this is a very big draw for people, especially RV enthusiasts.
+This is a very big draw for people, especially RV enthusiasts.

-A normal RV will tend to have a small hot water tank that can run out really fast.
-The normal tank size is six gallons, with ten gallons being a normal upgrade.
+A normal RV tends to have a small hot water tank runs out really fast.
+The normal tank size is six gallons.
+Ten gallon RV water heaters are usually an upgrade.

-With people trying to shower, wash dishes, and do laundry, your hot water can be gone before you know it, and not come back until the heater has fired up a whole other batch.
+With people trying to shower, wash dishes, and do laundry, your hot water can be gone before you know it.
+Warm water won’t come back until the heater fires up a whole other batch of water.

-This is not the case with the tankless variety.
-When the tankless heater detects that the water is flowing, it activates the heating unit (gas or electric) and begins outputting hot water almost instantly.
+This is not the case with the tankless RV hot water heaters.
+When the tankless heater detects that the water is flowing, it activates the heating unit (gas or electric).
+Then it begins outputting hot water almost instantly.

 The other most compelling feature of a tankless water heater is their energy use.
 In addition to delivering near-instant and continuous hot water, tankless water heaters can do it with less energy than traditional hot water tanks.

 For a traditional hot water tank to work, it has to keep the whole tank of water hot, all the time, without breaks.
 And to do that, it needs a lot of energy.

 The tankless heater avoids this whole situation by heating water only when someone turns on a faucet and the water is running through the heater.
 There are both gas and electric tankless water heaters, but they operate on the same principle.

 When the heater detects that water is flowing, it immediately turns on an electric heating element or ignites a flame.
 The water passing through is instantly heated as it goes out to the pipe system.